 Bee House Setup Guide: Where and How to Install

-Fall Care Tip: In the fall, take down your bee house to clean out debris and remove any pests, parasites, or mold.
-After cleaning, apply a light coat of rosewood preservative to protect the cedar, then store the house in a dry place through winter.
-It’ll be ready to hang again in early spring.
+Fall Care Tip: In the fall, take down your bee house, remove nesting materials, clean out debris, and check for pests or mold.
+After cleaning, apply a light coat ofΒ rosewood preservative to protect the cedar.
+Store in a dry place through winter and hang again in early spring.

 Watch: Bee House Setup